 East Coast Beaches of Barbados

-Simply click on a beach in the list below, for driving directions, detailed information and photos.
+Click on a beach in the list below, for driving directions, detailed information, and photos.

 You can also view the location of the beach on our Barbados Interactive Map.

 Bathsheba shows the Atlantic in its full glory.
-The scenery here is incredible – miles of untouched, windswept coastline along the island’s most rugged and stunningly beautiful stretch of coast.
-Read More
+The scenery here is incredible – miles of untouched, the windswept coastline along the island’s most rugged and stunningly beautiful stretch of coast.

-Bottom Bay is located on the south east Coast of Barbados, in the parish of St. Philip.
-Read More
+Bottom Bay is located on the southeast coast of Barbados, in the parish of St. Philip.

-Crane Beach is located on the south east coast of Barbados in the parish of St. Philip and is rated as one of the top ten beaches in the world by Lifestyles of the Rich and Famous!
-Read More
+Crane Beach is located on the southeast coast of Barbados in the parish of St. Philip and is rated as one of the top ten beaches in the world by Lifestyles of the Rich and Famous!

-Foul Bay is located on the south east coast of the island, in the parish of St. Phillip and is home to a small fleet of local fishing boats.
-Read More
+Foul Bay is located on the southeast coast of the island, in the parish of St. Phillip and is home to a small fleet of local fishing boats.

-Ginger beach is located on the south east coast of the island in the parish of St. Philip, is one of Barbados’ best kept secrets.
-Read More
+Ginger beach is located on the southeast coast of the island in the parish of St. Philip, which is one of Barbados’ best-kept secrets.